jimmycarney1/screener-app/README.md

 Although I did not know this when I chose to set up Heroku, I have found the system to be unstable.
 I would recommend upgrading the server before production.

 I did not use Docker because it did not seem like the upside was worth the tech debt of setting it up.
-However, with more time this would be my preference, as microservices make for lightweight, stable, and flexible systems.
+However, with more time this would be considered, as microservices make for lightweight, stable, and flexible systems.

 ## Other choices : The BPDS endpoint